-This recipe for chocolate peppermint spritz cookies dipped in chocolate is intended to remind you of a copycat Thin Mint cookie recipe.
-The two-layer cookies are made of a tender chocolate and peppermint cookie wrapped inside a layer of rich, dark chocolate.
-Make them for your holiday cookie tray, chop them up to mix them into a peppermint ice cream, or make them heart-shaped to share with your boo on Valentine’s Day.
+These chocolate peppermint spritz cookies dipped in chocolate combine a tender chocolate mint cookie with a layer of rich, dark chocolate.
+Make them for your holiday cookie tray, chop them up to mix them into a peppermint ice cream, or make the spritz cookies heart-shaped to share with your boo on Valentine’s Day.

 This spritz cookie recipe was created for the final bake of the 2021 reddit 52 weeks of baking challenge (week 52: nemesis).
 It’s not that spritz cookies are my nemesis.
 The problem is the part where the spritz cookies are dipped in tempered chocolate.

 Tempering chocolate requires patience and precision.
 I’ve tried tempering probably a dozen times in the last few years, including twice for the 52 weeks of baking challenge.
 You can see my peanut butter bonbons and my coffee truffles for examples of past attempts.

 I am no expert in tempering chocolate.
 But Kenji Lopez-Alt is, if you want to read about how to temper chocolate by hand.
 Or you can try out using a chocolate tempering machine like I have done to make some things about the process easier.

 Spritz cookies are not a particular cookie type but refer to the method of extruding cookie batter into different shapes using a cookie press.
 The word “spritz” comes from either Yiddish or German meaning “spray.”
 Interestingly, the cookie press appears to have been invented, likely in Germany, in the 16th century.

 Tips and tricks